 Her intentions aren’t bad, just as wanting to play or be curious aren’t bad.
 You can then focus on explaining how her impulses are best saved for a more appropriate activity.

 For instance, wanting to play with a toy is good, but explain that we don’t grab them from other people’s hands.
 Going to the park is exciting, but she can’t run off too far, especially when other drivers can’t see her.

 Rather than scold my son, I should have said, “I know you want to play with that truck.
 But next time wait until your brother has stopped leaning on it or he’ll fall.”

 3. Assess whether the action warrants your attention

 Do you scold your child for every little thing as if he had just made the worst mistake?
 Sometimes we take it too far and get upset over the pettiest reason.
-Maybe he didn’t close the screen door all the way, wore muddy shoes inside the house, and yes, spilled a cup of milk on the table.
+Maybe he didn’t close the screen door all the way or wore muddy shoes inside the house.

 But can you imagine scolding your partner for doing the same thing?
 Would you get on his or her case for leaving a gap open when they closed the screen door?

 Ask yourself whether his behavior is really that bad—more than likely, it isn’t.
 Yes, you’ll still need to remind him not to tread mud into the house.
 But you’re better off simply having him clean up his mess and letting him handle the consequence than getting mad.